aws/copilot-cli/site/content/docs/commands/storage-init.en.md

 When you run `copilot [svc/job/env] deploy`, the CLI merges this template with all the other templates in the addons directory to create a nested stack associated with your service or environment.
-This nested stack describes all the [additional resources](../developing/addons/workload.en.md) you've associated with that service or the environment, and is deployed wherever your service or an environment is deployed.
+This nested stack describes all the [additional resources](../developing/addons/workload.en.md) you've associated with that service or the environment, and is deployed wherever your service or environment is deployed.

 ### Example scenarios
 #### S3 storage attached to a service